 Where to Begin?

-For people that have a technical diving background, or have passed Intro to Tech and gained some experience, the Cave 1 program may be a good beginning.
+For people that have a technical diving background, or have passed Intro to Tech and gained some significant experience, the Cave 1 program may be a good beginning.
 Make no mistake about it, Cave 1 is the most intense course that I teach because it takes the diver with some technical diving background and introduces them to the concepts and techniques used in cave diving with the most advanced beginning cave program.
 The skills we will focus on include introduction to the cave environment, tweaking buoyancy control and fin techniques in order to not disturb silt, team concepts / team awareness, working with a reel, and stress management.
 This course must be taken in either side-mount or doubles, single tank diving is not allowed in Cave 1.

 Throughout the course you will be required to run a primary reel, deploy backup lights, perform zero visibility (blackout mask) exits, conduct zero visibility air shares with blackout masks, perform lost buddy drills, perform a lost line drill, and navigate jumps/T’s.